What is Operating Margin?

 The operating profit margin formula consists of dividing a company’s operating income (i.e. EBIT) by the revenue generated in the same period, as shown below.

-To facilitate comparisons across historical periods as well as against industry peers, the operating profit margin is denoted in percentage form, which is achieved by multiplying the value in decimal form by 100.
+To facilitate comparisons across historical periods and to industry peers, the operating profit margin is denoted in percentage form, which is achieved by multiplying the value in decimal form by 100.

-For example, if a company has generated $10 million in revenue with $4 million in COGS and $2 million in operating expenses (SG&A), the operating profit is $4 million.
+Suppose a company generated $10 million in revenue with $4 million in COGS and $2 million in operating expenses (SG&A), the operating profit is $4 million.

 To arrive at the operating profit margin, we’ll divide the $4 million in EBIT by the $10 million in revenue and multiply by 100, which comes out to an operating profit margin of 40%.